hzmmohamed/config/notes.md

 - add asus hwmon kernel package

 - enable default network in virt-manager by default (using systemd?)
-- nvim plugin
-- 	todo-comments.nvim

 - Make floating windows transparent and experiment with that for a while

-- Make my basic shortcuts like mod+q work even in the arabic keyboard layout

-- Setting up secrets like Kubernetes Credentials using sops or these othehr tools
 - Setup mime associations

 - Try putting shortcuts to workspaces on the home row with held keys or with a leader key